Print Friendly

 Kub’ano.

-She is doing it/She does it/She will do it.
+He/she is doing it; He/she does it; He/She will do it.

 Kab’anik.